OWASP/www-policy/rules-of-procedure/leader-handbook.md

 ## Vendor Neutrality
 Proceedings of the OWASP Foundation including, but not limited to, Projects, Chapters, Events, and our website shall always maintain vendor neutrality (act independently).
 Leaders shall ensure groups maintain this non-commerical principle in our work.

 # Section : Administration

 ## OWASP.org Email Accounts
 Owasp.org email accounts are provided at no cost to Chapter and Project Leaders in addition to  OWASP members.
 Leaders shall use their owasp.org email account for all OWASP related matters.
 The email address of Leaders shall listed on the OWASP website.
 Generally this policy is desiged to ensure vendor neutrality, protect Leader privacy, and to allow for identity portability within the OWASP community.

 ## Website
-Leaders shall maintain their groups' web page on owasp.org with the support of staff.
+Leaders, along with support from staff, shall maintain their groups' web page on owasp.org.
 The OWASP website shall be the primary authoritative information source for OWASP Projects and Chapters.
 Other services such as LinkedIn, Facebook, Twitter, Ning, etc. maybe used but are additive not a replacement for the OWASP website.
 A group's webpage shall minimally include:

 - Group leadership with contact information
-- Link to the groups Mailing List (Google Group)
+- Link to the group's Mailing List (Google Group)
 - For Chapters, its Meetup Page

 The OWASP Foundation uses Github to host group pages and content.
 Please use the Contact Us form if you need assistance with access to the OWASP Github repo.

 ## Mailing Lists
-OWAS Mailing Lists (Google Groups) shall be the primary and archival communication channel OWASP group activites.
+OWASP Mailing Lists (Google Groups) shall be the primary and archival communication channel of OWASP group activites.
 Mailing Lists are discoverable, have open membership, and no posting restrictions; however, all participants shall follow the OWASP Code of Conduct.
-Violators of the Code of Conduct shall not be tolerated and displinary action, including up to expulsion from the Mailing List and suspension of OWASP Membership.
+Violators of the Code of Conduct shall not be tolerated and displinary action, with consequences including up to expulsion from the Mailing List and suspension of OWASP Membership.
+Certain mailing lists for staff operations shall be non-public.

- ********

 ## Social Media
-Similar to the OWASP chapter mailing lists, social media under the “OWASP” Chapter name should be used to inform subscribers about OWASP activities as well as communicate information about upcoming security events, projects the chapter is working on, or other appsec-related issues.
-Social media used under the OWASP chapter name, must abide by the OWASP Principles and Code of Ethics.
-Additionally, anyone who posts or moderates OWASP branded social media must sign and abide by the Social Media Agreement.
+All social media channels used by OWASP groups must abide by the OWASP Principles and Code of Ethics.
+Any person who posts or moderates OWASP branded social media must execute and abide by the OWASP Social Media Agreement.

-While the chapter leader or member that sets up the account will hold the password and be the official “owner” of the account,  this account login information with other members of the leadership team and with the Foundation.
-When new leadership takes over, the information must be handed over to the new leader(s).
+Social Media accounts associated with OWASP Projects, Chapters, or groups are controlled by the OWASP Foundation.
+While the Leader, or in rare cases members, may create an account and manage its day-to-day operations, credentials including passwords and recovery emails must be transferred when there is a change of leadership.

-Note that, the chapter page on the OWASP wiki is the official representation of the chapter.
-Therefore, communication on social media platforms complement rather than replace the wiki page.
-Chapter members cannot be required to sign up for any social media account to get access to meeting notices.
-Do keep any new event or activity announcements up to date on the wiki page, per section 4.2.
-It is important that any social media platform the chapter uses be openly accessible, regularly maintained and updated with accurate information.
-Should the chapter choose to leave a platform, it should close the social media account and alert the Foundation using the Contact Us form.
+Group members shall not be required to sign up for any social media account to get access to meeting notices or other group information.
+Should a group choose to terminate its use of a platform, it should close the account and alert the Foundation using the Contact Us form.
+Abandoned social media accounts are those that have not had a post for over six months, and control of these accounts may be requested by the Foundation for termination.

-If the chapter opens an account on a service that the Foundation also uses, is advisable that the chapter follow the Foundation account.

 ## Domain Names
-Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the wiki and vice versa.
-It is important to note that the OWASP wiki is the only website that ensures OWASP values and principles.

-A few countries (such as China) have not been able to access the wiki and therefore the local domain name is used as the main source of information about OWASP for the country.
-If an exception is permitted, every effort must be made to announce changes to leadership and upcoming meetings on the chapter wiki page so that the global site information is up to date.
-If all else fails, you can do this by submitting a case through the Contact Us form.

-Chapter leaders are free to register local domain names and submit the expense for reimbursement from their chapter’s account.
-To maintain brand cohesion all domain names must be “OWASP [Chapter location]”   If additional paperwork or authorization is needed for the registration, submit your request through the Contact Us form.
-You must notify the Foundation through this same form if you have registered the name to help us keep track of what domain names have been purchased by OWASP.
+Leaders can request the OWASP Foundation register a domain name for their Chapter, Project, or group.
+While discouraged, Leaders may register a domain name for their Chapter, Project, or group.
+Domain names must be transferred when there is a change of leadership for the group.
+In either case, custom domain names shall point to the corresponding page on the Foundation website for the group, and if maintained by a Leader, its use shall be registered with the Foundation.

 # Section : Governance

+## Oversight
+Chapters, Projects and groups are overseen on an operational basis by the Foundation Staff and, ultimately, the OWASP Board of Directors.
+If the Foundation Staff or Board of Directors determines that a Leader has not complied with these rules, their status as a Leader may be revoked.
+Additionally, OWASP administrative access (including the leader’s owasp.org email address) may be immediately revoked.

 ## Legal Entity
-Chapters are not legal entities and cannot sign contracts, hold independent insurance, or hold funds independently of the Foundation.
-While you can develop your chapter to meet the needs of your audience and therefore have great freedom, your chapter is not an independent legal entity.
-Chapters  Chapters must abide by the code of conduct, Foundation bylaws, the Core Purpose, Core Values, and the Chapter Leader Handbook.
-If any of these are contradictory please abide by the document preceding it in the above list.
-If you are confused, you can contact the Community Manager through contact us page.
+Chapters, Projects and groups are not legal entities and are organized under the authority of the OWASP Foundation.
+As non-legal entities Leaders or members of Chapters, Projects, or groups cannot sign contracts, hold independent insurance, or transact funds independently of the OWASP Foundation.
+Groups operate with a great deal of freedom; however groups must abide by the Code of Conduct, Foundation bylaws, and the polices in these Rules of Procedure.

+## Leadership
+Leaders serve as the main point of contact for Chapters, Projects, and group and are responsible for ensuring the group complies with OWASP policies while fulfilling its mission and obligations.
+Leaders shall:

+- Publicly list their owasp.org contact information on the OWAPSP website
+- Be responsive to all requests generally within 5-7 business days.
+- Serve for a minimum term of 24 months.
+- Administer fair and open elections once every 24 months for Leadership roles in their group
+- Encourage consensus in decision-making and when not possible administer voting amoung OWASP Members

+## Consensus Driven
+The Foundation strives to operate in a consensus-driven decision making environment.
+Groups are encouraged to negotiate a common ground with regard to decisions and policy.
+However, at times it may be necessary to vote on decisions.
+Only OWASP Members have voting rights and all matters will be decided on a simple majority.
+Due process is expected and stakeholders should be given sufficient notice of upcoming decisions which might require a formal vote.

+## Disputes
+Leaders are required to govern their group in accordance with OWASP Foundation policies.
+When their are violations, please follow the following hierarchy when escalating concerns:

+1. Bring your concern to the attention of your group's Leaders or Leadership team.
+2. If you are unable to resolve at the local level, please contact staff through the Contact form.
+3. If staff is unable to handle your concern or you would like to challenge their feedback/decision, the concern can be raised with the OWASP Board of Directors.

+If you feel an Code of Ethics violation has occurred, you may review the Whistleblower Policy for instructions on how to file a complaint.

+ *******************

 # Section : Expenses and Funding

 ## Spend any Chapter funds in accordance with OWASP goals, code of ethics and principles